-One of the first attempts to reproduce on one stage for one price of performance, musical comedy, ballet, enormous novelties, especial stage lictures of great beauty and highly popular music as has been done abroad so successfully for several years before the war, will be seen in Chicago at the Auditorium next Tuesday evening, when Charles Dillingham will send "Hip, Hip, Hooray" from the New York Hippodroma.
+One of the first attempts to reproduce on one stage for one price of performance, musical comedy, ballet, enormous novelties, especial stage pictures of great beauty and highly popular music as has been done abroad so successfully for several years before the war, will be seen in Chicago at the Auditorium next Tuesday evening, when Charles Dillingham will send "Hip, Hip, Hoo ray" from the New York Hippodroma.
+This spectacle, numbering more than 600 performers, established new

-ray" from the New York Hippodroma.
 This spectacle, numbering more than 600 performers, established new records for theatrical attendance during its year's stay in New York.
-It is more than twice as large as any other production ever sent across the country without many changes being made in numbers and scenic production.
+It is more than twice as large as any other production ever sent across the country without many changes be-